 - When the SSA sends you information regarding your ongoing benefits and any requirements you may have to fulfill to maintain eligibility, you will want to receive it at your current address.

-Your actual Social Security Disability Insurance (SSDI) and SSI federal payments will not be affected by a move to another state.
+Your actual Social Security Disability Insurance (SSDI) and SSI federal payments will not be affected by a move to another state, and you would not need to go through the process again.
 These are both federal programs.
 Before you move to another state, however, you should be aware of how it will affect any state supplemental payments you are receiving.
 Depending on where you are moving from, and where you are moving to, your total SSI benefits could go up or down.

 - States which do not pay ANY SSI state supplements include: West Virginia, Tennessee, North Dakota, Mississippi, Arizona and Arkansas.